CyberNautical/Automatic-Evaluation-Framework-for-LLM-Responses-Methodology-and-Example-Application/README.md

-# Automatic Evaluation Framework for LLM Responses: Methodology and Example Application
+# RELEVANCE: Automatic Evaluation Framework for LLM Responses.

 ## Introduction
-This document introduces a new framework named RELEVANCE (Relevance and Entropy-based Evaluation with Longitudinal Inversion Metrics), designed to automatically evaluate creative responses from Large Language Models (LLMs) where traditional evaluation techniques fall short.
-RELEVANCE is a comprehensive methodology combining tailored relevance assessments with advanced mathematical metrics to ensure AI-generated content aligns with human standards and maintains consistency over time.
-This approach builds on research from Peking and Tianjin Universities, titled [Peer-review-in-LLMs: Automatic Evaluation Method for LLMs in Open-environment](https://ar5iv.labs.arxiv.org/html/2402.01830) , transforming basic tenets into a new method for evaluating Generative Artificial Intelligence (GenAI) content.
+This document introduces **RELEVANCE** (Relevance and Entropy-based Evaluation with Longitudinal Inversion Metrics), a novel framework designed to automatically evaluate creative responses from Large Language Models (LLMs).
+RELEVANCE combines tailored relevance assessments with advanced mathematical metrics to ensure AI-generated content aligns with human standards and maintains consistency over time.
+This approach builds on research from Peking and Tianjin Universities, titled [Peer-review-in-LLMs: Automatic Evaluation Method for LLMs in Open-environment](https://ar5iv.labs.arxiv.org/html/2402.01830),transforming fundamental principles into a new method for evaluating Generative Artificial Intelligence (GenAI) content.

 ## Methodology:
-The methodology combines mathematical techniques with custom relevance evaluations to ensure accuracy over time and adaptability to evolving LLM behaviors.
+The methodology integrates mathematical techniques with custom relevance evaluations to ensure accuracy over time and adaptability to evolving LLM behaviors.
 Each metric serves a specific purpose:
 - **Permutation Entropy (PEN)**: Quantifies the randomness of response rankings compared to human rankings.
 - **Count Inversions (CIN)**: Measures the degree of disorder within these rankings.
 - **Longest Increasing Subsequence (LIS)**: Identifies the length of the most consistent sequence of responses, mirroring human judgment.